mohit086/DV-Assignments/assignment-2/readme.md

 For viewing different experiments on the maximum temperature colormap, run different_approaches.py The images will be stored in _sciviz/colormaps/images_ in the different_approaches folder.
 The 'days' list in different_approaches.py takes the index of days for which the colormaps have to be made.
-I have used days=[27] for color palette and discretization experiments and days=[1,45,91] for scaling approaches in the report but you can tweak the days list to modify the days on which the visualizations are generated.
+I have used days = [27] for color palette and discretization experiments and days = [1,45,91] for scaling approaches in the report but you can tweak the days list to modify the days on which the visualizations are generated.
 Index 0 corresponds to June 1 and so on until index 91 which corresponds to August 31.

 For viewing the plots of significant weather events during this period run inferences.py The images will be stored in _sciviz/colormaps/images_ in the inferences folder

-For viewing the GIF of maximum temperature run gif_maker.py The GIF will be stored in _sciviz/colormaps/gifs_ as seismic.gif and the images used to make it will be stored in  _sciviz/colormaps/images_ in the final_images_for_gif_seismic folder
+For viewing the GIF of maximum temperature run gif_maker.py.
+The GIF will be stored in _sciviz/colormaps/gifs_ as seismic.gif and the images used to make it will be stored in  _sciviz/colormaps/images_ in the final_images_for_gif_seismic folder.
 The code is appropriately commented and can be modified to change the visualizations.

 NOTE: